husarion/erc2025/RULES.md

 Teams must communicate the technical (for the Technical excellence scoring category) and safety features (for the Safety considerations scoring category) for a particular run during the Task in order to get the points for those axes.
 Teams are encouraged to prepare a short description of the technical/safety features used beforehand.
 Such descriptions should be no longer than a single A4 page for each of the Challenges and should be provided to the Judges at the beginning of the Task.
 In case some mechanisms are disabled during the particular runs - such changes must be communicated to the Judges immediately.

-### Challenge 1 - Exploration Task - Investigate the crash site
+### Final Challenge - Exploration Task - Investigate the crash site

-During the Challenge 1 on the Marsyard there will be AR tags scattered around the field, for you to use as a reference.
+During the Final Challenge on the Marsyard there will be AR tags scattered around the field, for you to use as a reference.
 Use of the tags is not required.
 There will also be Features - both things that **do** match the setting - like tools, rock formations, possibly other robots, and things that **do not** match the setting - like a piece of paper, a bottle of water, etc.

 The goal is to investigate the crash site and provide a Report of what you've found.
 The Report should contain the information about the crash site, the objects found (including visual evidence like photos), whether they seem out of place and whether they seem to be useful during the remainder of the mission.
-Number of Features won't be known before the Task.
+Number of the Features won't be known before the Task.
 Numbers and locations of Features may change between the Teams.

 The report should be human-readable and in a PDF format.
 The report should have a repeatable part, where each of the identified objects is described with a clear structure (things like - clear locations of photos, descriptions, etc).
 The report should be as comprehensive as possible.
 The report should be provided at most 15 minutes after the Task via the method specified by the Jury.
 Not providing the report in time may result in a zero-score for a Task.